floroz/go-social/memory-bank/activeContext.md

 ## Next Steps

-1. Update other relevant Memory Bank files (`systemPatterns.md`, `progress.md`) with findings.
+1. Update `memory-bank/systemPatterns.md` to further clarify request vs. response payload conventions.
-2. Present the technical plan to fix the signup error to the user.
+2. Re-present the confirmed technical plan to fix the signup error to the user, incorporating the clarification about payload conventions.
 3. Await user approval before implementing the fix.

 ## Active Decisions and Considerations

+- **Confirmed Payload Conventions:** Further investigation (prompted by user feedback) into `openapi/v1/schemas/*.yaml` files (auth, post, user) confirms:
+    - **Request Bodies:** OpenAPI specifications for signup, post creation, and user updates consistently define *flat* request body schemas (e.g., `SignupRequest`, `CreatePostRequest` are flat objects).
+    - **Success Response Bodies:** OpenAPI specifications consistently define success responses with a `{"data": ...}` wrapper.
+- **Validity of Original Plan:** The original plan to modify the backend `signupHandler` to accept a flat request payload remains correct.
+This aligns the handler with the OpenAPI contract for *request bodies* and fixes the "json: unknown field 'first_name'" error.
+The backend handler's current expectation of a `{"data": ...}` wrapper for the *request* is the actual deviation.
-- The primary cause of the "json: unknown field 'first_name'" error is the backend `signupHandler` expecting a `{"data": ...}` wrapper in the JSON payload, while the OpenAPI specification and the frontend implementation correctly use a flat payload structure.
-The field name `first_name` itself is consistent (snake_case) between the frontend payload, OpenAPI spec, and the backend's `CreateUserDTO` struct tags.
+- The field name `first_name` itself is consistent (snake_case) between the frontend payload, OpenAPI spec, and the backend's `CreateUserDTO` struct tags.

 ## Important Patterns and Preferences (from `.clinerules/`)